 Adam Bede’s ‘Discourse on Building’ (1859)

-This speech on building – and on architects – was made by Adam, to Mr Poyser, and comes in Chapter 49 of the novel.
+This speech on building – and architects – was made by Adam to Mr Poyser in Chapter 49 of George Eliot’s novel.

 It was pointed out to us by the Eliot scholar, Dermot Coleman, who added that ‘it is generally a safe bet that views on such matters expressed by Adam Bede are those of the author’.